-The Pub-2010 Amount-Weighted Mortality Tables and adjustments as shown above reasonably reflect the mortality experience of the Plan as of the measurement date.
+The Pub-2010 Amount-Weighted Mortality Tables and adjustments as shown above with projection to the measurement date reasonably reflect the mortality experience of the Plan as of the measurement date.
 These mortality tables were adjusted to future years using a generational projection to reflect future mortality improvement between the measurement date and those years.